Blog vs. Email vs. Social Media

 - Publish an excellent blog post on your website—one you are so proud to share far and wide,

-- Open your email newsletter by introducing your new amazing blog posts and include a link to read it, and
+- Begin each email newsletter by introducing your new amazing blog post and include a link to read it, and

-- Pull images, excerpts, and quotes from it for your long-term social media campaigns.
+- Pull images, excerpts, and quotes from your blog post to use in your long-term social media campaigns.

+Let me ask you a few questions.
 How many times have you found an answer to your question online?
-Have you looked someone or something up before purchasing?
+Have you looked someone or something up before making a purchase?
 How do you know that they know what they’re talking about and whether they can even help you?

 Yep!
 By reading a blog post or two. 🙂

-Once you have a great blog post, the newsletter and social media flow so. much. easier!Once you have a great blog post, the newsletter and social media flow so. much. easier! #Blog #EmailMarketing #SocialMedia Click To Tweet
+Once you have a great blog post, your email newsletter and social media flow so. much. easier!Once you have a great blog post, the newsletter and social media flow so. much. easier! #Blog #EmailMarketing #SocialMedia Click To Tweet

 Step 2: Draft your newsletter